 Having taken these steps you should have made a great start to being a successful deputy or attorney.
 Remember, if you need professional advice to get things right then the costs of this advice can be paid from the money of the person you are acting for, it is not a cost to you personally.
 Taking advice early on to get things right is often much easier and cheaper than fixing a mistake.

-If you would like to discuss any aspect of this article further, please contact Kate Edwards or any other member of the Court of Protection team on 0114 267 5588.
+If you would like to discuss any aspect of this article further, please contact any member of the Court of Protection team on 0114 267 5588.

 You can also keep up to date by following Wrigleys Court of Protection on Twitter here.